metasoarous/oz/README.md

 Oz is a library for data-driven, REPL-based data visualization in the browser, using vega and vega lite.

-A fork of [vizard](https://github.com/yieldbot/vizard), oz differs from its ancestor in:
+A fork of [vizard](https://github.com/yieldbot/vizard), oz differs from its ancestor in providing:

-* providing both vega-lite _and_ vega support (vizard is vega-lite only)
+* both vega-lite _and_ vega support (vizard is vega-lite only)
+* an API for describing dashboard-like composites of vega-based views using hiccup

 It also has the following eventual goals:

-* provide an API for merging vega and vega-lite descriptions
+* provide an API for combining vega and vega-lite into a single plot (vega for detailed control, vega-lite for the simple bits)
-* an API for describing dashboards or other composites of vega-based views using hiccup
 * higher level viz constructors, as they accrete and become useful